-Kari Berquist, Ph.D., BCBA-D has worked with children with autism and their families since 2001, starting as an undergraduate student.
-She received her bachelors from the University of California at San Diego, her doctorate from Claremont Graduate University, and conducted her post-doctoral fellowship at Stanford University School of Medicine.
+Kari Berquist, Ph.D., BCBA-D has worked with autistic children and their families since 2001, starting as an undergraduate student.
+She received her BS from the University of California at San Diego, her MA and PhD from Claremont Graduate University, and conducted her post-doctoral fellowship at Stanford University School of Medicine.
 She has been a Board Certified Behavior Analyst (1-07-3416) since 2007, in 2011 became a licensed psychologist (PSY 24441) in the state of California, and from 2011-2016 she held a clinical faculty position at Stanford University School of Medicine.
-In addition to her private practice, Dr. Berquist is an Adjunct Clinical Assistant Professor at Stanford University School of Medicine in the Department of Psychiatry and Behavioral Sciences and a consultant to technology based companies in the area.
+In addition to her private practice, Dr. Berquist is an Adjunct Clinical Assistant Professor at Stanford University School of Medicine in the Department of Psychiatry and Behavioral Sciences, a former consultant and advisor to technology-based companies in the area, and on the editorial board for the Journal of Autism and Developmental Disabilities.
 Her resume includes numerous professional conference presentations, a broad array of research studies in the field of autism, and several lectures and workshops.